 A cheater will often try to hide palms of their hand.
 This is also instinctively.
 Hands behind his back or in pockets are also one of the signs.

 Liars will play with objects they are holding, things like a woman’s purse, phone, hair, bracelet.
 Sometimes they put the object as an obstacle between you two, sometimes something very simple, as a coffee cup.
 This is the subconscious defensive mechanism.
+This also indicates that the liar is stressed.

 The tone of liars voice often times is not in accordance with his gestures or statements.